-Greg Palmer represents clients in several areas including commercial litigation, general aviation litigation, and the defense of employers in disputes arising from the employment relationship.
-Greg’s practice also includes the defense of professional liability claims, general casualty matters, product liability cases and construction litigation.
+Greg Palmer represented clients in several areas including commercial litigation, general aviation litigation, and construction defect.
+Greg’s practice also included the defense of professional liability claims, general casualty matters, product liability cases and construction litigation.

-In conjunction with his general aviation litigation practice, Greg has lectured extensively on the Warsaw Convention and its progeny.
-Representing an industry which is subject to federal regulation and impacted by numerous international treaties and conventions, Greg’s practice includes consulting with aviation industry clients on compliance issues and interpretation of treaties and conventions which may impact potential or pending litigation.
-Defending clients against claims arising during international transport, Greg has litigated a variety of issues including simple negligence claims, unlawful restraint allegations, and security related matters including unlawful search and seizure allegations.
-Greg has also served as defense counsel in mass tort claims arising out of aviation accidents.
+In conjunction with his general aviation litigation practice, Greg lectured extensively on the Warsaw Convention and its progeny.
+Representing an industry which is subject to federal regulation and impacted by numerous international treaties and conventions, Greg’s practice included consulting with aviation industry clients on compliance issues and interpretation of treaties and conventions which may impact potential or pending litigation.
+Defending clients against claims arising during international transport, Greg litigated a variety of issues including simple negligence claims, unlawful restraint allegations, and security related matters including unlawful search and seizure allegations.
+Greg also served as defense counsel in mass tort claims arising out of aviation accidents.
 Greg and his team were finalists and runners up for Daily Business Review's 2014 " Most Effective Lawyers" for their work on handling more than 100 cases involving a plane crash in Jamaica.

-With a focus on claims asserted against physicians, Greg defends clients in the healthcare field in malpractice cases.
-In his construction litigation practice, he defends clients against construction defect claims.
-Greg has represented contractors in a number of different cases involving a variety of construction defect claims including those for damages resulting from moisture penetration and mold.
-Greg has defended a number of clients against product liability claims including those providing products for the construction industry.
+With a focus on claims asserted against physicians, Greg defended clients in the healthcare field in malpractice cases.
+In his construction litigation practice, he defended clients against construction defect claims.
+Greg represented contractors in a number of different cases involving a variety of construction defect claims including those for damages resulting from moisture penetration and mold.
+He defended a number of clients against product liability claims including those providing products for the construction industry.

-Greg’s memberships include the National Transportation Safety Board, the American Bar Association, the Dade County Bar Association and the Broward County Bar Association.
-He is admitted to practice before the United States District Court for the Middle and Southern Districts of Florida, including the Southern District’s Trial Bar.
-He is also admitted to practice in the U.S. Court of Appeals for the Eleventh Circuit.
+Greg’s memberships included the National Transportation Safety Board, American Bar Association, Litigation Counsel of America, Dade County Bar Association and Broward County Bar Association.
+He was admitted to practice before the United States District Court for the Middle and Southern Districts of Florida, including the Southern District’s Trial Bar.
+He was also admitted to practice in the U.S. Court of Appeals for the Eleventh Circuit.